Saturday 9 June 2018, the County Ground, Taunton, Somerset.

 Dreams can come true.

-Firstly, a bit of background / context with two very different journeys.
+Firstly, a bit of background/context with two very different journeys.

 Let me say at the outset, I’m not the ‘my son will be the next Beckham’ type of parent.
 Sadly, we have all come across them and continue to do so.
-I have always encouraged my two sons to enjoy their sport and play to the best of their ability, but I will always remember a conversation with the U18 coach at Leicester City one crisp November morning in Sheffield when he quite rightly said ‘You know Mark, overall, players find their level.’
+I have always encouraged my two sons to enjoy their sport and play to the best of their ability, but I will always remember a conversation with the U18 coach at Leicester City, Steve Beaglehole, one crisp November morning in Sheffield when he quite rightly said ‘You know Mark, overall, players find their level.’
 I think this is true.

 You will notice some words in bold print throughout this piece of writing – I decided to brainstorm the subject matter and expand on key words / phrases.

-SUPPORT – I started off my article detailing a day in June this year, I wanted to highlight the importance of family support.
+SUPPORT – I started off my article detailing a day in June 2018, I wanted to highlight the importance of family support.
 We have been very fortunate to have it available to us and there is no doubt that without it my sons would not have been able to experience their sporting journeys.
 The taxi drivers are vital, whether it be mum, dad or in our case my late father in law.
-It can be difficult, the work place has changed, work pressures are greater and to spend hours transporting children to training / games can take a massive chunk out of a week.
+It can be difficult, the workplace has changed, work pressures are greater and to spend hours transporting children to training / games can take a massive chunk out of a week.

 Support can come in lots of different guises.
 I have been an onlooker, taxi driver, adviser, listener, negotiator and probably lots of other roles over the years.
 It takes time and effort and I accept that I have been fortunate in having a love for sport, particularly football and cricket.
 Listening is so important, often we are not good at it and I am as guilty as anyone.
 I learnt a valuable lesson one afternoon as I was taking Ben home after an u16 game.
 They had won, he had played well and as we drove along, I was keen to chat about the game, he wasn’t!!!!!
 He had been in the football bubble all week long, it was time for some down time for him – a lesson learnt by his father, there is a time and a place.